Discover Us at Mo & Rose in Robertson

 in scenic Klaasvoogds West.
 Nestled at the foot of the Langeberg mountains, enter a magical world – a sensual secret garden inhabited by legions of succulent plants

 and trees silhouetted against the vast South African sky.
-At the centre of this marvel reside the guesthouse and a superb wine bistro.
+At the centre of this marvel reside the guesthouse.

 The guesthouse is THE ultimate retreat for those who want to indulge in contemporary farmhouse luxury, feast on culinary treats and be cocooned in a sanctuary of